 The Chronics are further divided into the Walkers and the Vegetables.
 Chief’s a Walker.

 Ruckly was also an Acute who became a Chronic after they mangled him another way.
 Chief describes what happened to Ruckly, so we can figure out that the guy was lobotomized.
-A lobotomy is a surgical operation on the frontal lobe of the brain used during that time to treat mental illness.
+A lobotomy is a surgical operation on the frontal lobe of the brain that was used back then to treat mental illness.

 Colonel Matterson is the oldest Chronic.
 He’s a terrified cavalry soldier from the First War.